mdn/content/files/en-us/web/api/navigator/getinstalledrelatedapps/index.md

 {{ ApiRef() }}

 The **`getInstalledRelatedApps()`** method returns a promise that resolves with an array of objects representing any related native or [Progressive Web Applications](/en-US/docs/Web/Progressive_web_apps) that the user has installed.
 If can be used to check installation of UWP apps on Chrome and Edge for Windows, and Android apps and PWAs on Chrome for Android.
+This could be used for content personalization such as removing "install our app" banners from the web app if the native app is already installed.

 > **Note:** This method must be invoked in a top-level browsing context (for example, not embedded in an {{htmlelement("iframe")}}), which must also be a [secure context](/en-US/docs/Web/Security/Secure_Contexts).